jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 it was not going to review it.
 Therefore, we have a finding of an inferior court specifically not reviewed by the highest court of the State. </p>
 <p>The Chancellor found that on his appraisal of the evidence—insofar as I am concerned, it may well be that your supreme court might not have reached
-that conclusion, and might not have weighed the evidence that the Chancellor did, and therefore we <a name="page15"></a>have not got, for myself, in this case, what we have in the Kansas case, a finding of fact which binds us, because for all I know your supreme court might have disagreed with your Chancellor, and then we would be in a position where the highest court said that the evidence does not yield to the conclusions
+that conclusion, and might not have weighed the evidence that the Chancellor did, and therefore we have not got, for myself, in this case, what we have in the Kansas case, a finding of fact which binds us, because for all I know your supreme court might have disagreed with your Chancellor, and then we would be in a position where the highest court said that the evidence does not yield to the conclusions